Compare Optus vs Telstra mobile phone plans

 Neither Optus or Telstra are known for offering cheap phone plans; in fact, both typically offer some of the most expensive plans on the market.

-However, if you’re tossing up between the two telcos and looking for the cheapest plan of the two, Optus is generally more affordable.
-Optus offers its cheapest postpaid plan for around $10 less per month than Telstra’s cheapest postpaid plan.
-These plans are the same as when you bundle with a new phone.
+However, if you’re tossing up between the two telcos, Optus is generally more affordable.
+Optus offers its cheapest postpaid plan for $15 less per month than Telstra’s cheapest postpaid plan.
+These plans are available SIM-only, as well as bundled with a new phone.

 When it comes to prepaid, both telcos offer plans at similar price points.